sunsided/SFND_Unscented_Kalman_Filter/README.md

 ![](.readme/nis-radar-y45.png)

-After this, the uncertainty was tuned to the following values:
+After this, the uncertainty was tuned to have less uncertainty in angular acceleration:

 - **acceleration standard deviation:** 2 m/s²
 - **yaw acceleration standard devation:** 22.5°/s²